mzouvelos/Biodiversity_Shiny_Application/README.md

 - **Creating the app**

-The data were loaded using a Spark database connection since the initial file with data for the whole world was large and then only the data for Poland were extracted into a distinct csv file.
+The data were loaded using a Spark cluster database connection since the initial file with data for the whole world was large and then only the data for Poland were extracted into a distinct csv file.

-The code used to load the data is located: [here](https://github.com/mzouvelos/Poland_biodiversity_appsilon/blob/main/R/Load.R)
+The code used to load the data is located: [here](https://github.com/mzouvelos/Biodiversity_Shiny_Application/blob/main/R/Load.R)

 For the images which are displayed on the popup label rvest package was used to scrape the relevant images url's from the observations website if the observer provided an image along with their report.

-The code used to scrape the images is located: [here](https://github.com/mzouvelos/Poland_biodiversity_appsilon/blob/main/R/Image_scraper.R)
+The code used to scrape the images is located: [here](https://github.com/mzouvelos/Biodiversity_Shiny_Application/blob/main/R/Image_scraper.R)

 The map was created using the leaflet package and highcharter for the graphs.

-The code used to create the app is located: [here](https://github.com/mzouvelos/Poland_biodiversity_appsilon/blob/main/R/app.R)
+The code used to create the app is located: [here](https://github.com/mzouvelos/Biodiversity_Shiny_Application/blob/main/R/app.R)